Shaham007/my-portfolio/README.md

 I have added my CV.pdf file which can be downloaded when clicked on download button, and second button simply takes you to Projects section.

+There is a small animated text when clicked on Download button, which shows the file has been downloaded !!

 All Buttons have Audio effect when clicked !! (exluding Navbar links).

 This projects has small circles and a square at background which are animated and fixed at there position, And are fully responsive when decreased in size.